Mike Masaoka

-Mike Masaru Masaoka (正岡 優, October 15, 1915 – June 26, 1991) was a Japanese-American lobbyist, author, and spokesman.
+Mike Masaru Masaoka (正岡 勝, October 15, 1915 – June 26, 1991) was a Japanese-American lobbyist, author, and spokesman.
 He worked with the Japanese American Citizens League for over 30 years.
 He was a key player in encouraging cooperation of the JACL with Japanese American internment during World War II, but also fought for rights of Japanese-Americans during and after the war.

 Early life

 Mike Masaoka was born as "Masaru Masaoka" in Fresno, California on October 15, 1915 as the fourth of eight children.
 His parents were first-generation Japanese Americans (Issei).
 When Masaoka was young, his family moved to Salt Lake City, where he legally changed his first name to "Mike" and became a member of the Church of Jesus Christ of Latter-day Saints.

 Masaoka attended the University of Utah, where he received a degree in economics and political science in 1937.

 Japanese American Citizens League

 A year after graduating from college, Masaoka attended a Japanese American Citizens League (JACL) meeting, which is when he first felt compelled to get involved in representing and advocating for the Japanese American community.

 Masaoka rapidly ascended the JACL's leadership hierarchy.
 In 1941, he became national secretary, a role in which he continuously served from 1941 to 1943 and then again from 1945 to 1946.
 He also worked as a field executive during this same period.
 During Fair Employment Practice Committee (FEPC) hearings held in October 1941, Masaoka testified on employment discrimination faced by Japanese Americans in the defense industry, leading to pledges from various organizations to eliminate anti-Japanese bias.

 Masaoka was one of the primary drivers of the JACL's policy of cooperation with the Japanese American internment plan during the war, believing that resistance would be counterproductive and increase the tension between the Nisei and the FDR Administration.
 He worked with the U.S. government's War Relocation Authority to develop camp policies and pushed back against legal attempts to oppose the government's internment policy.
 He also advocated for "problematic" internees to be separated from the rest of the people in the camps so that they would not stir up trouble among the masses, though the War Relocation Authority cast the net more broadly than Masaoka had anticipated.
 While Masaoka was never actually interned in a camp, the U.S. government looked to him as their primary spokesman with respect to communicating with the interned Japanese American population.
 As a result of his stance, Masaoka was widely denounced within the Japanese American community as a sellout and collaborator.